Turekkerem/WannaKerem/README.md

 Consider this a lesson in checking your file paths before blaming the cryptography.

+I know that there is a SHA256(key) that potential victim could just crack but it would me hard like really hard,so there is potential surface of attack but as far as I am concerned there is no way in our century to crack SHA256 od 256-bit key.
+So there is a cryptographical gap but in my opinion it is not much of a vulnerability.
+The hash let me check if the key is correct with much less complicated code as it would be without it.

 ---

 ## Visuals & Atmosphere – A Nod to the Old School